 It took explorers and sailors nearly three centuries to list all the 78 atolls that make up the Tuamotu Archipelago.

-The stopovers in the Tuamotu atolls
+The stopovers of our cruises in the Tuamotu atolls

 In 2021, all the cruises to the Marquesas will sail through the atolls of Fakarava and Rangiroa.
 In 2022, the Marquesas cruises will call at the elevated atoll of Makatea (or Mataiva) and Rangiroa.
 Additionally, the Pitcairn cruises will pass through the atolls of Anaa and Amanu.
-Almost all Aranui cruises will enable passengers to discover the Tuamotu atolls.
+Almost all Aranui Polynesian cruises will enable passengers to discover the Tuamotu atolls.

 In Tahitian, Rangiroa is also called Ra’iroa, meaning “immense sky” and for good reason.
 With a circumference of 280 km around a lagoon that is 77 km long and 26 km wide, it is the largest atoll of Polynesia.
 It is also the second largest in the world by the size of its lagoon, and could contain all of Tahiti and its peninsula!
 Located about 350 km northeast of the island of Tahiti, Rangiroa consists of nearly 250 islets separated by hōā, shallow channels between the ocean and the lagoon, with two passes in and out of the lagoon at Tiputa and Avatoru.
 Around the passes are gathered most of the 2500 inhabitants and key infrastructure such as the airport, wharfs and hotel facilities.
 While Rangiroa was spotted in 1616 by Dutch navigators Le Maire and Schoutter, traces of settlement and pre-European civilizations that managed to thrive on this atoll are still present in the form of relics such as marae.
 Much later, the first Europeans to settle there permanently were Catholic missionaries, in around 1860.
 Today tourism, copra harvesting and fishing are the main activities of Rangiroa, which is also renowned for its rich marine life, and world-renowned diving sites.